Mastering any new language is a challenge, but some take much more time and effort to reach proficiency.

 The ability to learn a certain foreign language depends on a number of factors.
 These include how similar the foreign language is to an individual's native language (or any other foreign language they might speak), how immersed a person is into the language (studying from books at home versus conversing with the locals), and cultural differences, as well as the complexity of the language itself, in terms of grammar, writing system, and linguistic concepts.

 For English-speaking students, the hardest foreign languages to learn include Arabic, Cantonese, Mandarin, Japanese, and Korean.
+For instance, Arabic has complex grammar and a different alphabet than the Roman alphabet used in English and many other languages.
+Arabic also has a number of dialects, which can vary significantly from one region to another, making it difficult for learners to understand speakers from different parts of the Arab world.
 On the other hand, some of the easiest foreign languages to become proficient in include Spanish and Portuguese.

 What's the hardest foreign language to learn for an English speaker?

 There is no official consensus as to what foreign language is widely regarded as the most difficult for an English speaker to learn.
 However, there is some research undertaken by the United States Foreign Service Institute and the Defense Language Institute that ranked foreign language acquisition by the number of hours students have required, on average, to become proficient in them.